Worldwide Guide to Women in Leadership

 2007-10 Prime Minister

 Her name is also transcribed as Yulia Voldyrovna Timoshenkno.
-She is former Co-Leader of the Hromda party, Director of United Energy System 1998-2000, In January 2001 dismissed from the government, detained charged with corruption but later acquitted.
-Leader of Batkivsjtjina (Fatherland's Party) 2000/01-05 and of the Bloc Tymoshenko from 2005.
-In June 2006 a Coalition deal was signed designating her as Prime Minister, but one of the parties broke out, and a man became Premier.
-In 2007 she became chief of government again.
-Narrowly defeated in the 2010-presidential elections and afterwards her coalition in parliament broke up and she was defeated by a motion of no confidence. (b.
+She is former Co-Leader of the Hromda party, Director of United Energy System 1998-2000, In 2001 she was charged with corruption but later acquitted.
+Leader of the Fatherland's Party 2000/01-05 and of the Bloc Tymoshenko from 2005.
+In June 2006 a Coalition deal was signed designating her as Prime Minister, but one of the parties broke out.
+Narrowly defeated in the 2010-presidential elections and afterwards her coalition in parliament broke up and she was defeated by a motion of no confidence.
+The following year she was sentenced to seven years in prison in what is widely seen as a political trial, but fried after the uprising in February 2014. (b.
 1961-).

 2005-07 Prime Minister Maria do Carmo Trovoada Pires de Carvalho Silveira, São Tomé e Princípe